Venika/LuaPrograms/README.md

 # LuaPrograms
 This repository contains a Rock-Paper-Scissors game that I built using Corona SDK and Lua.
-You can see the video of the game in action.
-It's called "RPS video"
+You can see the video of the game in the repository.
+It's called "RPS video".